bullet-train-co/bullet_train-core/README.md

  - By default, users on a team are read-only participants.
  - Users with the `editor` role:
    - can give other users the `editor` role.
-   - can modify project details.
+   - can perform crud actions on project (create, read, update and destroy).
+   - cannot perform any custom controller actions the projects controller responds to
  - Users with the `billing` role:
    - can give other users the `billing` role.
    - can create and update billing subscriptions.